cortex-js/cortex-js.github.io/kb-compute-engine.md

 isLess(other): boolean
 ```

+The value of both expressions are compared.

 If the expressions cannot be compared, return `undefined`

-The numeric value of both expressions are compared.

-The expressions are evaluated before being compared, which may be
-expensive.

 ####### other